 - 1. The test results must be announced in writing to the student within ten days of the date of the test apart from the exceptions laid down in the Teaching and Examination Regulations.
 The study programme administration is responsible for announcing the test results.
-The privacy of students will be respected when test results are announced. - For all projects, including Work placement / Internship project and Business Report test results will be announced within 15 days. - For the Graduation project, the results will be announced at the end of the graduation presentation. - Exceptions (that test results will be announced within 15 days) are added to the Examination overview for study year 2022-2023 in attachment 6. - 2.
-Students are entitled to inspect all assessed tests and the accompanying assessment criteria and to be given feedback on the results. - 3.
-Inspection is subject to the procedure described below.
+The privacy of students will be respected when test results are announced. - For reports and projects, including the Work placement / Internship project, Business Report and the Graduation project the test results will be announced within 15 days. - For the Graduation project, the results will be announced at the end of the graduation presentation. - See also the Examination overview for study year 2022-2023 in attachment 6. - 2.
+Students are entitled to inspect all assessed tests and the accompanying assessment criteria and to be given feedback on the results.

-- 4. Feedback is given according to the following procedure. - Inspection and feedback is subject to the procedure described below.
+- 3. Inspection is subject to the procedure described below. - 4.
+Feedback is given according to the following procedure.
+Inspection and feedback is subject to the procedure described below.
 Within 2 weeks of the max. publication date of the results of the written tests the student will be given the opportunity to review the assessed test.
-During this period each student that took the test can get information about questions and assignments of the specific test and, if possible, of the norm that has been maintained for the assessment. - The executive committee of the examination board can determine whether the review will take place at an exact location and time or by appointment.
+During this period each student that took the test can get information about questions and assignments of the specific test and, of the norm that has been maintained for the - The executive committee of the examination board can determine whether the review will take place at an exact location and time or by appointment.
 If the student concerned can prove that he was unable to be present at the arranged location and time due to force majeur, another option will be agreed upon. - 5.
 Students will receive written notification of their results at least once a year, from which notification students may derive rights.
 Students receive a general e-mail at least once a year with a link to the student's current academic accomplishments in Progress and the information how to receive an overview with the results authenticated with stamp and registered signature at the Student Service Centre.